hashworks-code/littlebrahma.v2/_caseStudy-service/opm.md

 cHead10: "3.
 Design"
+main_content:
-cContent15: "Our design wireframe helped us establish a platform for us to go back forth on the visual ideas with our users.
+  - cContent15: "Our design wireframe helped us establish a platform for us to go back forth on the visual ideas with our users.
 We worked on multiple approaches in terms visual representations to crack the optimal design"

 cHead11: "Evolve "
 csubHead6: "Testing our efforts"